 Irish-American girl (4) who survived cancer is star at US State of the Union Address

-A Waterford man whose medical miracle daughter survived a battle with cancer and his wife received a standing ovation at US President Joe Biden’s State of the Union Address.
+A Waterford man whose medical miracle daughter survived a battle with cancer and his wife received a standing ovation at last night’s State of the Union Address by US President Joe Biden.

 Maurice Barron, who is originally from Kilmacthomas, and his wife Kandice, who is originally from Panama, were praised by President Biden for their fortitude as their first child, four-year-old daughter, Ava recently recovered from cancer.